-children.211 It may be suggested that problems of reliability and suggestibility may be mitigated if attorneys are appointed for all children in child protection proceedings.
+In some states, children are entitled to lawyers in child protection proceedings.
+In other states, courts have discretion to appoint counsel for children.
+It may be suggested that problems of reliability and suggestibility may be mitigated if attorneys are appointed for all children in child protection proceedings.
 However, there are reasons to believe that this may not be the case.

-As noted by Professor Annette Appell, "attorneys are unlikely to share the same socio-economic background, cultural values or kin as the children they represent."212 Appell notes that this professional relationship creates a confidential space between attorneys and children.
+As noted by Professor Annette Appell, "attorneys are unlikely to share the same socio-economic background, cultural values or kin as the children they represent."
+Appell notes that this professional relationship creates a confidential space between attorneys and children.
 "In this space, the attorney has relatively free reign to identify and shape the child's interests and little accountability when acting within this attorney-client-child relationship."213 Empirical research supports Appell's concern.
 Because of our interest in protecting children, and the potentially sensitive issues implicated by child welfare cases, lawyers may be inclined to raise painful topics gingerly.
-This may lead lawyers to create the type of "overly-supportive" environment that "tend[s] to produce many inaccurate as well as many accurate details."214 Despite these risks, a widely attended national conference on child representation that drafted recommendations regarding communication with child clients did not address concerns around suggestibility at all.215 The conference did recommend that attorneys for children "utilize verbal and nonverbal methods to communicate that it is safe for the client to discuss sensitive or private matters."216 Yet, as discussed above, these nonverbal cues might actually exacerbate the suggestibility of interview questions.217 The very same instincts that cause attorneys for children to care for and want to protect their clients can create reliability problems.218
+This may lead lawyers to create the type of "overly-supportive" environment that "tend[s] to produce many inaccurate as well as many accurate details."
+Despite these risks, a widely attended national conference on child representation that drafted recommendations regarding communication with child clients did not address concerns around suggestibility at all.
+The conference did recommend that attorneys for children "utilize verbal and nonverbal methods to communicate that it is safe for the client to discuss sensitive or private matters."
+Yet, as discussed above, these nonverbal cues might actually exacerbate the suggestibility of interview questions.
+The very same instincts that cause attorneys for children to care for and want to protect their clients can create